December 11, 2020

 - Deploy and assess: Once a patch is deployed, evaluate the environment and confirm compliance.
 If you find non-compliant anomalies learn from the issues, and build a corrective plan

 Finally, report the results and continue to fine-tune your patch management process for stronger, continued success.
-Above all, remember that patch management is an on-going process, not a single project.
+Above all, remember that patching is an on-going process, not a single project.
 This is why one aspect of Datto's RMM solution is automating patch updating.

 How can Application Patching Reduce your Security Risk?